Lizzo Went On Busy Philipp's Talk Show & Things Got So Deliciously NSFW

 I've been in the market for a new celebrity friendship to covet, and thankfully Busy Philipps and Lizzo hung out and gave me exactly what I needed.
-The two stars, known for being real, are a late night show match made in heaven — if heaven is in fact full of juice boxes filled with tequila.
+The two stars, known for being real, are a late night show match made in heaven — if heaven is in fact filled with juice boxes filled with tequila.

 Celebrating the release of her first full album, 'Cuz I Love You, Lizzo (born Melissa Viviane Jefferson) stopped by E!'s Busy Tonight to talk about her music collaborations, her dream team (Adele), and trying to get a date with John Mayer.